-Туре This column indicates the type of request the user has created: an enrolment request is represented by " User " while certificate requests are represented by " Certificate ".
-CN User Name that allows identifying the user or the certificate.
-E-mail address E-mail address of the user, which will allow him to receive an approval or a rejection of his enrolment or certificate request.
+CN User E-mail address Name that allows identifying the user or the certificate.
+E-mail address of the user, which will allow him to receive an approval or a rejection of his enrolment or certificate request. Туре This column indicates the type of request the user has created: an enrolment request is represented by "User" while certificate requests are represented by "Certificate".